 Jackson Pollock (January 28, 1912 - August 11, 1956), was an influential American painter and a major figure in the abstract expressionist movement.
 During his lifetime, Pollock enjoyed considerable fame and notoriety.
 He was regarded as a mostly reclusive artist.
 He had a volatile personality, and struggled with alcoholism for most of his life.
 In 1945, he married the artist Lee Krasner, who became an important influence on his career and on his legacy.
 Pollock died at the age of 44 in an alcohol-related car accident.
 In December 1956, he was given a memorial retrospective exhibition at the Museum of Modern Art (MoMA) in New York City, and a larger more comprehensive exhibition there in 1967.
 More recently, in 1998 and 1999, his work was honored with large-scale retrospective exhibitions at MoMA and at The Tate in London.

 In attempts to fight his alcoholism, from 1938 through 1941 Pollock underwent Jungian psychotherapy with Dr. Joseph Henderson and later with Dr. Violet Staub de Laszlo in 1941-1942.
+Dr. Henderson was an eclectic who drew upon the spectrum of psychoanalytic theory, including Freud and Jung.
 Henderson made the decision to engage him through his art and had Pollock make drawings, which led to the appearance of many Jungian concepts in his paintings.
 Recently it has been hypothesized that Pollock might have had bipolar disorder.

 Pollock was introduced to the use of liquid paint in 1936 at an experimental workshop operated in New York City by the Mexican muralist David Alfaro Siqueiros.
 He later used paint pouring as one of several techniques on canvases of the early 1940s, such as "Male and Female" and "Composition with Pouring I." After his move to Springs, he began painting with his canvases laid out on the studio floor, and he developed what was later called his "drip" technique, turning to synthetic resin-based paints called alkyd enamels, which, at that time, was a novel medium.
 Pollock described this use of household paints, instead of artist's paints, as "a natural growth out of a need."
 He used hardened brushes, sticks, and even basting syringes as paint applicators.
 Pollock's technique of pouring and dripping paint is thought to be one of the origins of the term action painting.
 With this technique, Pollock was able to achieve a more immediate means of creating art, the paint now literally flowing from his chosen tool onto the canvas.
 By defying the convention of painting on an upright surface, he added a new dimension by being able to view and apply paint to his canvases from all directions.
 One possible influence on Pollock was the work of the Ukrainian American artist Janet Sobel (1894-1968) (born Jennie Lechovsky).
 Sobel's work is related to the so-called "drip paintings" of Jackson Pollock.
 Peggy Guggenheim included Sobel's work in her The Art of This Century Gallery in 1945.
 The critic Clement Greenberg, with Jackson Pollock, saw Sobel's work there in 1946, and in his essay "American-Type' Painting" Greenberg cited those works as the first instance of all-over painting he had seen, stating that "Pollock admitted that these pictures had made an impression on him".